hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-indicator-intro.md

 ### Scope and usage
-KLGatewayChildrenIndicator is a simple form of observation where a whole area of concern in evaluated.
+KLGatewayChildrenIndicator is a simple form of observation where a whole area of concern is evaluated.

  Observation.code.coding, holds the valid values for the types of indicators.
 It is bound to a mandatory set of codes.
 The allowed codes are differentiated into four codes for small children (småbørnsområdet), 17 codes for school-start examination (indskolingsundersøgelse) and 10 codes for school-end examination (udskolingsundersøgelse).